citp/privacy-policy-historical/c/cl/cli/clickthecity.com.md

-> *The following text is extracted and transformed from the clickthecity.com privacy policy that was archived on 2017-01-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170128110448id_/https%3A//www.clickthecity.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the clickthecity.com privacy policy that was archived on 2018-06-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180626170103id_/https%3A//www.clickthecity.com/privacy) for the most accurate reproduction.*

 # ClickTheCity Privacy Policy

-This privacy policy sets out how Surf Shop uses and protects any information that you give Surf Shop when you use this website.
+This privacy policy sets out how ClickTheCity uses and protects any information that you give ClickTheCity when you use this website.

-Surf Shop is committed to ensuring that your privacy is protected.
+ClickTheCity is committed to ensuring that your privacy is protected.
 Should we ask you to provide certain information by which you can be identified when using this website, then you can be assured that it will only be used in accordance with this privacy statement.

-Surf Shop may change this policy from time to time by updating this page.
+ClickTheCity may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.
-This policy is effective from September 24, 2015.
+This policy is effective from August 1, 2017.

 ##### What we collect